 Union learning reps (ULRs) plays a pivotal role in getting learning going in the workplace.
 Mapping the workplace is a useful place to start.

 'Organise!
 A TUC Education Workbook' includes a detailed guide to mapping the workplace.

 Mapping the workplace - an example

-The table below is an example of a map of a production department and this model could be used to help identify potential learning issues:
+The table below is an example map of a production department.
+This model could be used to help identify potential learning issues.

 |Number of staff||Tip: consider part-time workers and shift workers

 |Breakdown of staff (days)||Tip: consider demographics such as gender, ethnicity, disability and age

 Example: 22 women (10 Indian, 12 Pakistani), 13 men (all White British, 1 with a disability)

 |Breakdown of staff (evenings)||Example: 10 women (5 White East European, 5 Black Caribbean)|